cbiafore822/Autonomous-Vehicle-Driving-Analyzer/README.md

-# Longitudnal Behavior of Autonomous Vehicles Model
+# Longitudnal Behavior of Autonomous Vehicles
  Deep Learning Project containing models and data from the Comma AI dataset for longitudinal behavior of Autonomous Vehicles